SYKM

 Hawker: by Carl Ramm (Randy Wayne White)

-Hawley, Bill: an undertaker by Leo Axler
+Bill Hawley: undertaker in Cleveland, Ohio, by Leo Axler

 Helen Hawthorne: who gave up her affluent lifestyle for a series of minimum-wage jobs in Florida, in the Dead End Job series, by Elaine Viets